CaptrID is built around a few core concepts. Understanding these will help you navigate the platform and make the most of its features.

 - Per-field resolution — Choose to keep the session value, the Master List value, or skip the field

-- Audit trail — Every change is logged, and applied ChangeSets can be rolled back
+- Audit trail — Every change is logged and can be rolled back

 - After a photo session, to push approved photos back to your Master List